 - Include your party guests in the decorating!
 Ask everyone to arrive in costume or give all the guests a hat, headband or costume accessory to wear as they arrive.
 This is a great way to make everyone feel more involved and who doesn’t love playing dress up?

 - Remember; think outside the box when considering the location of your party.
 A garden party doesn’t necessarily need to take place in a garden.
 You can create your own garden indoors with the help of tissue paper flowers, plastic butterflies and a child’s tea set.
 Create a winter wonderland on a hot summer day by decorating with fake snow and serving frozen treats.
 So don’t let the time of year affect your choice of theme!

-The ceiling isn't the only place to hang balloons from a string or tape streamers.
+The ceiling isn’t the only place to hang balloons from a string or tape streamers.
 Be creative while decorating.
-Choose colors that match your party theme and then add a couple Mylar balloons
+Choose colors that match your party theme and then add a couple Mylar balloons into the mix.

 Here are some balloon and streamer ideas to inspire you.